amtzespinosa/amtzespinosa.github.io/_posts/2023-12-06-wordpress-backdoor-plugin.md

 **[Here](/assets/phishing/wordpress-backdoor/emailharvester.py)** you can download the script.

-Apart from not finding all the emails, it will fin "emails" that are not actual emails like `wght@400`, `wght@300` or `1@2x.png`.
+Apart from not finding all the emails, it will find "emails" that are not actual emails like `wght@400`, `wght@300` or `1@2x.png`.
 You may guess why it confuses the script.
 Anyway, we will get a bunch of potential emails so let's keep moving on!

 ## Launch and deliver